 4. Business Analytics

-As long as there are businesses, business analytics will be an important job.
+As long as there are businesses, business analytics will be an essential job.
 And as social media, e-commerce, and new technologies in software continue to rise, job growth in business analytics will remain high.

-Students who graduate with a bachelor’s degree in business or entrepreneurship will also need strong communication skills in order to deliver information to business stakeholders.
+Students who graduate with a bachelor’s degree in business or entrepreneurship will also need strong communication skills to deliver information to business stakeholders.

 5. Biomedical Engineering

+Another top job for the future is biometrics.
 Biometrics is the field that teaches individuals how to make devices that recognize living organisms.

 They will also replace many of the passwords that individuals use on their electronic devices.
 Examples of this can be seen by smartphones, smart devices, and laptops that allow their owners to login using their fingerprint as a password as opposed to typing in a password manually.

-Individuals who get a degree in biometrics can work in the design of the different biometric systems that are used by security agencies, or become security intelligence analysts.
+Individuals who get a degree in biometrics can work in the design of the different biometric systems that security agencies use, or become security intelligence analysts.
 Overall, they have access to some of the fastest-growing jobs available today.